poooi/website/packages/data/update/en-US-beta.md

 ### Features

-- Added support of new equipment count rule
+- Added support for the new equipment count rule

 ### Changes

 - Update to Electron@16 (Chromium 96)
-- Add code sigining for macOS version
+- Add code signing for macOS version

 ### Fixes